 A Complete 5-Day Kyoto Itinerary

 Kyoto is a vibrant city full of rich history, beautiful shrines, and Buddhist temples.
-The Zen gardens cannot compare and formal traditions such as seeing a Maiko in real life and multi-course kaiseki dining make this city quite unique.
+The Zen gardens cannot compare and formal traditions such as seeing a Maiko in real life, tea ceremonies, and multi-course kaiseki dining make this city quite unique.

-Each time we’ve visited Japan, Kyoto is always a place we go back to.
+Nearly every time we visit Japan, Kyoto is a place we go back to.
 This 5-day Kyoto itinerary is full of attractions and restaurants so you can experience Kyoto to the fullest!
-If you have a shorter time, you are welcome to pick and choose from this comprehensive itinerary but we will go over items that you simply cannot miss while you’re in Kyoto.
+If you have a shorter time in Kyoto, don’t worry!
+You are welcome to pick and choose from this comprehensive itinerary but we will go over places that you simply cannot miss while you’re in Kyoto!

 Where is Kyoto Located?

-Kyoto is a major city in the Kansai region of Japan.
+Kyoto is the former capital city of Japan and is still a major city in the Kansai region of Japan.
 It is conveniently located roughly 1 hour and 15 minutes by train from Osaka Airport (KIX).

 Transportation in Kyoto